-You can launch your IoT Central application by going to the URL that you or your solution builder choose during app creation.
+You launch your IoT Central application by navigating to the URL you chose during app creation.
 You can also see a list of all the applications you have access to in the IoT Central app manager.

 Navigate your application

-Once you're inside your IoT application, use the left pane to access the different areas.
+Once you're inside your IoT application, use the left pane to access various features.
 You can expand or collapse the left pane by selecting the three-lined icon on top of the pane:

 The items you see in the left pane depend on your user role.
 Learn more about managing users and roles.

-Device groups lets you view and create logical collections of devices specified by a query.
-You can save this query and use device groups through the application to perform bulk operations.
+Device groups lets you view and create collections of devices specified by a query.
+Device groups are used through the application to perform bulk operations.

-Rules enables you to create and edit rules to monitor your devices.
-Rules are evaluated based on device telemetry and trigger customizable actions.
+Rules lets you create and edit rules to monitor your devices.
+Rules are evaluated based on device data and trigger customizable actions.

-Jobs enables you to manage your devices at scale by running bulk operations.
+Jobs lets you manage your devices at scale by running bulk operations.

-Device templates is where you create and manage the characteristics of the devices that connect to your application.
+Device templates lets you create and manage the characteristics of devices that connect to your application.

-Data export enables you to configure a continuous export to external services - such as storage and queues.
+Data export lets you configure a continuous export to external services such as storage and queues.

-Administration is where you can manage your application's settings, customization, billing, users, and roles.
+Administration lets you manage your application's settings, customization, billing, users, and roles.

-IoT Central lets administrators to jump back to IoT Central's app manager.
+My apps lets you jump back to the IoT Central app manager.

 Search, help, theme, and support